 One of the leading barriers to getting help is the lack of information and misunderstanding of the problem.
 Loved ones may minimize it because losses were small; they may also have "enabling" behaviors and the best of intentions.
-Many recovery programs were designed for male "action" gamblers, leaving female "escape" gamblers feeling even more lost and bewildered.
-Even though women now constitute 50% of problem gamblers, there are distorted stereotypes that say women can't really be problem gamblers.\ They can be.
+Even though women now constitute 50% of problem gamblers, there are distorted stereotypes that say women can't really be problem gamblers.
+They can be.
 And the effects can be emotionally, financially, physically and spiritually devastating.